To let posts outside homes

 What are government targets for energy efficiency?

-As the government works towards its target of reaching net zero emissions by 2050, it has looked to tackle emissions across all sectors of the economy, including property.
-UK's housing stock is older than any country in Europe.
-Consequently, the government, homeowners and landlords face unique and complex challenges to increase the energy efficiency of homes and commercial buildings.
+As the UK government works towards its legally-binding target of reaching net zero emissions by 2050, it has looked to tackle emissions across all sectors of the economy, including property.
+The UK's housing stock is older than any country in Europe, consequently, the government, homeowners and landlords face unique and complex challenges to increase the energy efficiency of homes and commercial buildings.

 The UK government has sought to bring in measures to steer property owners in England and Wales to make greener choices (Scotland has a separate system Opens in a new window of rules and financial help), and part of this is to tighten standards around energy efficiency ratings.